 I was in a group event that won a place.
 Can I get a shield or a certificate?

-Extra shields, certificates or medals can be ordered by contacting the Sydney Eisteddfod.
-A written request (email is preferred) should be sent to the Eisteddfod office, listing the Event Number and Entrant Number together with the type and number of items requested.
+Extra shields, certificates or medals can be ordered by contacting Sydney Eisteddfod.
+A written request (email is preferred) should be sent to the Eisteddfod Office, listing the Event Number and Entrant Number together with the type and number of items requested.
 We will contact you with cost and payment details.

 Photos and Publicity

 Legal requirements prohibit private use of cameras or recording devices at Sydney Eisteddfod venues and events.

 Can I purchase Sydney Eisteddfod photos?

 Professional Sydney Eisteddfod photos are available from Sydney Eisteddfod’s official photographers: WinkiPoP Media (www.winkipopmedia.com.au).